w3f/polkadot-wiki/docs/learn-faq.md

 transfer functionality.
 The community will need to propose a new upgrade and vote upon it in order to accomplish this.
 If the vote to enable transfers passes, then it will be enacted shortly thereafter.
-When this takes place, Polkadot will move out of it's Beta release state.
+When this takes place, Polkadot will be fully live and move out of it's Beta release label.

 ### How many validators will be validating at Polkadot Beta launch?

-Initially only a few authority validators will be securing the network.
-However, as [detailed in the answer above](#what-is-the-launch-process-of-polkadot-beta), the network will right away be available for vaidators to start registering their intentions.
+Initially only a few authorized validators will be securing the network.
+However, as [detailed in the answer above](#what-is-the-launch-process-of-polkadot-beta), the network will right away be available to vaidators that want to register their intention to validate.
 The transition to Proof-of-Stake will largely depend on when a sufficient number of validators have registered and are ready to take over the security of the network.
 This number can be as low as 50 but probably closer to 100.

 ## Validators

 ### How do I apply to be a validator?

-There is no central authority that decides on validators, so there is no _one_ application that you can fill out.
-Since becoming a validator is permissionless, in order to become one you must only set up a validator node and register your intention to validate on chain.
+There is no central authority that decides on validators, so there is not per se an _application_ that you can fill out.
+Registering as a validator is permissionless, in order to become one you must only set up a validator node and mark your intention to validate on chain.
 For detailed instruction on how to do this you can consult the [wiki guide](maintain-guides-how-to-validate-kusama.md) on validating for Kusama.

-However, not that because you've set up a validator and have registered your intention does not mean that you will be included in the _active set_ right away.
+However, once you've set up a validator and have registered your intention it does not mean that you will be included in the _active set_ right away.
 The validators are elected to the active set based on the results of an election algorithm known as [Phragmen's method](learn-phragmen).
 Phragmen's tries to accomplish two things, 1) select `n` members from a larger set based